godaddy/godaddy-test-tools/README.md

     - eslintFailOnError: failure after the first lint error is found.
         default: fail after all files have been linted

+Options can be modified from the command line using dot separated argument names. i.e.: `gulp unit --mocha.grep '@production'` will set the `grep` value of the `mocha` options.

 This tool defaults to a specific folder structure, but the options above allow for configuring that as needed: